ThoughtWorksInc/infra-problem/README.md

 ## Running

-All the apps take environment variables to configure them
+All the apps take environment variables to configure them and expose the URL `/ping` which will just return a 200 response that you can use with e.g. a load balancer to check if the app is running.

 ### Static assets